 Arnott’s Biscuits were originally established in Newcastle.
 The first Sydney factory was opened at Forest Lodge in 1894.
 In 1905, the Arnott family wanting to expand, decided that a larger factory was required.
-Requiring access to the railway for transportation, the Arnott’s purchased a six and half acre site at Homebush in 1906.
-The factory was designed by architect Charles Slatyer and built in 1907 at a cost of £10,400.
+Requiring access to the railway for transportation, the Arnott’s purchased a six and half acre site at Homebush in 1906, with rail siding access.
+The factory was designed by architect Charles Slatyer and built in 1907-08 at a cost of £10,400.

 The purchase was known as ‘Arnott’s Folly’ as the site was considered too far from the City to attract workers.
 However, the Homebush factory which opened in 1908 was eventually the largest in the Southern Hemisphere and exported biscuits from Homebush to the rest of the world.

 The Homebush factory had little difficulty in finding workers in the district and it has been commented that there were few families in Homebush who didn’t work for Arnott’s.
 The Arnott’s were regarded as good employers.
 During the economic Depression of the 1930s, Arnotts reduced the operational hours of the factory rather than dismissing their workers, which was the usual practice.
 Many members of the Arnott family lived in Strathfield, including the founder William Arnott.

 The original Homebush factory expanded with increased production, requiring a new building on the western side of George St. The two factories were connected by an overhead walkway.
 By 1933 the number of employees peaked at 2,500 and annual production exceeded 10,250 tons.